If you’re looking to refresh your vehicle from the inside out with some deep cleaning, then here are six different ways to make it happen!

 Depending on your car’s model, you may not know where the cabin air filter is or how to access it.
 Some vehicles, such as most modern Mazdas, are built with easy access to replace the cabin air filter.
 Others, such as certain Ford models, require more precise effort from professionals to replace the filter.

 Now that you’re back outside the car take a look at your car’s tires.
-A soapy sponge can work wonders for any grime that’s gathered on the hubcaps.
-Once they’re cleaned, be sure to check the tire pressure and refill to between 30 and 35 PSI, if necessary.
+If you still have winter tires equipped, then be sure to swap them out for all-season tires as soon as possible.
+From there, a soapy sponge can work wonders for any grime that’s gathered on the hubcaps.
+Once your tires have been cleaned, be sure to check the tire pressure and refill to between 30 and 35 PSI, if necessary.

 Next, swing around the front of your car and inspect the windshield wipers.
 Do they have any dirt or grime accumulated?
 If so, give them a thorough wipe down to prevent smudging or streaking when they’re in use.
 Be sure to test them after cleaning to make sure they are working correctly.
 Wipers can become less effective over time, so be mindful of their quality and replace them when appropriate.